 - Step 2.
 Install the M.2 controller board to the drive cage. - a.
 Install the controller board to the drive cage.
 Make sure that the boot backplane contacts are fully seated in the connector on the controller board as illustrated. - b.
 2 Fasten two screws to secure the controller board.

-Figure 158.
+Figure 118.
 Installing the front M.2 controller board

 Step 3.
-Install the front M.2 drive cage.
+Slide the front M.2 drive cage into the frame until it clicks into place.